ThKrypt/QualCoder/Home.md

 ## Downloading files and dependencies
 Download the latest QualCoder from GitHub: https://github.com/ccbogel/QualCoder.
 Unzip the folder.
 The main program code is in the QualCoder folder.
 The Examples folder contains some example files which can be loaded into a test QualCoder project.
 There are an install.sh and a QualCoder.desktop file which are used to create a Linux Launcher.

+**Microsoft Windows**
+You will need to download and install Python 3.
+Then install PyQt5, lxml and Pillow modules.
+A Python 3 release can be obtained here: https://www.python.org/downloads/windows/.
+Finally, you need to have the VLC media player installed.
+You can get this from the Windows Store or from their website: https://www.videolan.org/vlc/download-windows.html
+Once a Python 3 release is installed you should be able to install the modules PyQT5, lxml and Pillow using the following commands in the Windows Command prompt (The prompt is under Windows System): python -m pip install pyqt5 python -m pip install lxml python -m pip install Pillow

+**Linux**
+I have created a QualCoder.deb package for easy install on Debian/Ubuntu systems.
+(It may not always install well depending on your system).

+If you want to install manually, follow these instructions to create a program launcher:
+Go to your downloads folder.
+Make the install.sh script executable.
+The example script below assumes you are in your home directory.
+Open a terminal and type the following to install QualCoder: cd Downloads/QualCoder
+Run the install.sh file.
+The install process will ask for your permission to install QualCoder into the /usr/share directory.
+It will also download the additional python modules.
+./install.sh
+The install.sh script will also install the pyqt5sudo apt install vlc qtwayland5, lxml and Pillow modules as well as the VLC media player.
+If you do not use the install script, you need to run these commands to install the modules: sudo apt install python3-pyqt5 sudo apt install python3-lxml sudo apt install python3-pil sudo apt install vlc qtwayland5 sudo apt install qpdf

+**MacOS**